trufflesuite/truffle/packages/fetch-and-compile/README.md

   console.groupEnd();
   console.log(")");
 }
-// 🥳 Try it out with a contract. decode("0x00000000000C2E074eC69A0dFb2997BA6C7d2e1e");
+// 🥳 Try it out with a contract - this is the address for the ENS registry decode("0x00000000000C2E074eC69A0dFb2997BA6C7d2e1e");
 ```